ArkadySK/GbxMapBrowser/README.md

 <h2>Requirements</h2>

-Operating System: Windows 7 SP1, Windows 8.1, Windows 10 or Windows 11
+**Operating System:** Windows 7 SP1, Windows 8.1, Windows 10 or Windows 11

-Atleast one game installed from this list: TrackMania United Forever, ManiaPlanet, TrackMania2020 (TMNext)
+**Have atleast one game installed from this list:** TrackMania United Forever, ManiaPlanet, TrackMania2020 (TMNext)